MHD Turbulence: A Biased Review: Decaying MHD Turbulence

 Decaying MHD turbulence belongs to this part of this review because it too tends to end up in ``imbalanced'' states dominated either by the magnetic field or by one of the Elsasser fields (and because it remains, or has done until recently, in certain important respects a ``loose end'').
 On a very crude level, it is perhaps obvious that this should be so, because ideal MHD equations have two types of exact solutions for which nonlinear interactions vanish: Elsasser states ($\vu = \pm\vB$, or $\vz^\mp = 0$) and static force-free magnetic fields ($\vB\times\vJ = 0$, where $\vJ = \vdel\times\vB$).
 If the system finds a way towards either of these solutions, globally or locally, concentrated on scales large enough to make dissipation small, it may, subject to this small dissipation, be able to linger in those states (``may'' because the stability of the force-free states, e.g., is not guaranteed: see discussion and references in Appendix A of \citealt{hosking20}).
 We shall see below that both magnetically dominated scenarios and convergence to Elsasser states are possible and that recent developments point to magnetic reconnection muscling its way into this topic as well.

 The usual theoretical attitude to decaying turbulence, dating back to \citet{K41,K41decay}, is to assume that its energy would decay slowly compared to the nonlinear interactions at small scales (simply because turnover times $\tnl$ are shorter at smaller scales) and hence to expect the situation in the inertial range (below the outer scale) to be the same as in the forced case: a constant-flux energy cascade, etc. I shall discuss the numerical evidence in \secref{sec:decay_spectra}, but for now let us accept this philosophy as sound.
 With the small scales thus taken care of, the interesting question is the large-scale behaviour: since decaying turbulence is not interfered with ``externally'', it has the freedom to decide how fast various types of energy (kinetic, magnetic, Elsasser) decay and how the outer scale evolves.
-These are the ``zeroth-order'' questions that any theory of decay must be able to answer.
+These are the ``zeroth-order'' questions that any theory of decay must be able to answer.\footnote{These are also questions that preoccupy a certain subcommunity of cosmologists seeking to relate extragalactic magnetic fields observed in ``cosmic voids'' to theories of primordial genesis of magnetic fields, of which those observed ones are conjectured to be decayed relics.
+How this is done is described in \citet{hosking22cosmo}, where the reader will also find all the relevant cosmological references.
+Because of this cosmological ``relevance'', decaying MHD turbulence has been a popular topic amongst MHD theorists and simulators for nearly half a century.
+The resulting literature that I am familiar with will be reviewed in what follows.
+Note that another way in which, more recently, the decaying MHD turbulence and, especially, the phenomenon of inverse transfer (\secref{sec:perma}), have been tied to the problem of the origin of cosmic magnetic fields is via attempts to construct a seed field for the cosmic dynamo (\secref{sec:dynamo}) out of decaying magnetic flux tubes generated by Weibel instability in a primordial plasma \citep{zhou20,zhou22,pucci21}.}